 Groundwater will also be encountered in construction of the pump station wet well and MH-2.
-Since this water is outside the limits of the EC, this water will be managed as per the SWPPP, not subject to this EMP.
+Since this water is outside the limits of the EC, this water will be managed as per the SWPPP, which requires containerization, testing and offsite disposal, as per Section 2.1.